na--/winston/README.md

 You can use some of Winston's publicly exported library functions for your own projects:
 * http://godoc.org/github.com/na--/winston/torrent/metadata
 * http://godoc.org/github.com/na--/winston/torrent/peer

+Important note: the exported interfaces are not stable and will very likely change in the next versions.

 Credits
 -------